Women Stem Up

 • Who is supported in their speeches by you as a teacher or by other students?

-• How we ask questions and to whom?
+• How do we ask questions and to whom?

 Considerations for teaching situations